 It started out with a desire to become vegetarian.
 But I suffered with IBS in college and avoiding dairy helped me feel less bloated and alleviated uncomfortable symptoms.
 I thought to myself that I might as well become vegan if I didn’t eat meat or dairy…which I see now was definitely “all or nothing” thinking!

-For months while in treatment, I fought my dietitians when they advised I become vegetarian instead of vegan.
-I would continuously ask nurses and counselors if the meals I was presented with were vegan.
-If it wasn’t I would either eat it with tears in my eyes or shut down and mindlessly stuff down the food I was given.
+For months while in treatment, I fought my dietitians when they advised I become vegetarian instead.
+I continuously asked nurses and counselors if the meals I was presented with were vegan.
+If it wasn’t I either ate with tears in my eyes or shut down and mindlessly stuffed down the food I was given.

 Why I gave it up

 Four months into intensive treatment, I voluntarily let go of the desire to stay vegan.
 And honestly, it has been one of the most monumental steps I have taken in my recovery journey.